-Hagens Berman successfully represented a whistleblower who brought allegations to the Securities and Exchange Commission that a leading national accounting and audit firm, Grant Thornton LLP, ignored red flags signaling fraud risk while conducting deficient audits of a publicly-traded company our client also blew the whistle about.
-That company is subject to ongoing SEC enforcement action for its improper accounting and other practices.
+Hagens Berman successfully represented a whistleblower who brought allegations to the SEC that a leading accounting and audit firm, Grant Thornton LLP, ignored red flags signaling fraud risk while conducting deficient audits of a publicly-traded company our client blew the whistle on.
+That company and its leadership were subject to an ongoing SEC enforcement action for improper accounting and other practices.

 This important SEC case sent a message that accounting and audit firms can be held liable for failure to diligently audit public companies that are engaged in fraudulent activity.
 The SEC additionally sanctioned the Grant Thornton partner responsible for the project and deficient auditing.
 As the SEC stated in announcing settlement of the action: “Audit firms must be held responsible when systemic failures such as inadequate engagement procedures, staffing, or supervision cause the firms’ work to fall significantly short of expected standards, particularly when multiple audits and engagements are involved,” said Andrew J. Ceresney, Director of the SEC’s Division of Enforcement.
 “Grant Thornton was aware of red flags suggesting audit quality issues in the audits conducted by one of its engagement partners and its audit quality more generally, but failed to remedy the situation.”